DDudka9/freeda/docs/source/usage.rst

 e.
 Select *Advanced Options* (default OFF):

-	(We recommend visiting Ensembl or Uniprot databases before using)
+	(We recommend visiting Ensembl or UniProt databases before using)

 	- *Duplication expected*
 		Increases confidence in finding true orthologues but decreases recovery of full coding sequence by forcing that each exon must be syntenic at both ends